ERC-3643/erc3643-packages/packages/@erc-3643/vue-useDapp/README.md

 });

 const canTransfer = async () => {
-  // TODO: Use Provider (e.g. ethers.providers.Web3Provider) when you intend to read state
-  // Use Signer only when you intend to change state
-  // const provider = new providers.Web3Provider((window as any).ethereum, 'any');
   const transferCompliant = useTransferCompliance();
   const { result, errors } = await transferCompliant.isTransferCompliant(
     signer.value as Signer,